immutable-js/immutable-devtools/README.md

 Note: You probably only want this library for debug builds, so perhaps wrap with `if (DEBUG) {...}` or similar.

+#### Why "@jdeniau" ?

+We do not have access to the ["@immutable"](https://www.npmjs.com/org/immutable) organization on npm.
+I have opened a dispute for transfert, but it is not yet resolved.
+Until then, we will use temporary name "@jdeniau" for the package, but hopefully it will be transfered to the immutable organization in the future.
+If not, we will rename it to something else.

 ### Using with webpack

 You could use `webpack.DefinePlugin` to create a condition that will be allowed to install `immutable-devtools` in the debug build but unreachable in the production build: